gvwilson/thirdbit/_posts/2011/2011-08-25-three-paradigms-or-why-llc-should-teach-javascript.md

 date: 2011-08-25 11:41:08
 year: 2011
 ---
-Mark Guzdial recently posted another <a href="http://computinged.wordpress.com/2011/08/23/why-we-ought-to-teach-java-computing-education-and-social-practice/">thought-provoking piece</a> on computing education that has some direct implications for a project here in Toronto called <a href="http://ladieslearningcode.tumblr.com/">Ladies Learning Code</a> (and for other projects <a href="https://software-carpentry.org">Software Carpentry</a>).
+Mark Guzdial recently posted another <a href="http://computinged.wordpress.com/2011/08/23/why-we-ought-to-teach-java-computing-education-and-social-practice/">thought-provoking piece</a> on computing education that has some direct implications for a project here in Toronto called <a href="http://ladieslearningcode.tumblr.com/">Ladies Learning Code</a> (and for other projects Software Carpentry).
 In his post, Mark summarizes a 1996 paper by Greeno, Collins, and Resnick that summarizes three views of education:
 <ol>
   <li>Behaviorist: education is a matter of stimulus and response.</li>
   <li>Cognitive: education is about building and applying knowledge structures.</li>